Grad Student Conference Travel

 Students are advised to apply for funding before committing to travel as these funds are not guaranteed and are subject to budget review and approval, and must satisfy eligibility requirements (this includes providing proof of presentation acceptance, and appropriate budgets).
 Note that lodging and food costs for presentations within 50 miles of the university will not be reimbursed, but conference fees and travel costs (e.g., bus, train, or federal per diem for mileage) can be reimbursed.
 You will need to submit the original, itemized receipts for all reimbursed expenses, including food, lodging, and transportation.
 Alcohol will not be reimbursed.
 Any lodging above the US government per diem requires approval and must be justified in writing.
 The college will only reimburse standard economy class airfares.
 Upgrades at the traveler's or airlines expense will not affect reimbursement, however, only the standard economy class fare will be reimbursed.
 Please check with your department administrative assistant if you have questions about allowable expenses.

-Application for Student Travel (writable PDF) should be sent to the Associate Dean for Research at
+Application for Student Travel (writable PDF) should be sent to the Associate Dean for Graduate Studies at

 firstname.lastname@example.org.
 For more information about signing and saving writable PDFs, please